2020 CEBL season: Teams

+Map of teams

 Rule changes

 The Elam ending, as used in The Basketball Tournament and the 2020 NBA All-Star Game, was adopted for all games; after the first stoppage within the final four minutes of the fourth quarter, the game clock is stopped, and a target score is established which is nine points greater than the leading team's score.
 The first team to reach the target score is declared the winner.